 Begin this simple craft with an ordinary red or yellow party hat.
-Wonder Woman should then be colored, and the head and body cut out separately.
+Wonder Woman should then be colored, and the head and body should be cut out separately.

-The body should be glued to the front of the party hat and the head attached to the uppermost tip of the hat’s peak.
+The body should be glued to the front of the party hat, and the head should be attached to the uppermost tip of the hat’s peak.